-Bind is a DNS service that can be installed on most Linux distributions and its high popularity is for both high performance and being free.
-BIND, like other DNS servers, has a standardized and integrated architecture, and has the ability to add multiple domains.
-In this tutorial we will learn how to Install Bind on CentOS 7.
+Bind is a DNS service that can be installed on most Linux distributions, and its high popularity is for its high and free performance.
+Like other DNS servers, BIND has a standardized and integrated architecture and the ability to add multiple domains.
+This tutorial will go through the steps to Install Bind on CentOS 7.

 Install Bind on CentOS 7